Truck Accident Investigation

 - Driving records, including accident history for both the driver and truck

 - Records for service hours

 - Vehicle maintenance records

 - Personnel records

-It’s important to seek legal advice as an experienced truck accident attorney can help you obtain records such as a DQF for your potential case.
+It’s important to seek legal advice, as an experienced truck accident attorney can help you obtain records such as a DQF for your potential case.
 Trucking companies are typically reluctant to hand over DFQ files, especially if the files might contain information that could be a liability for the trucking company or their driver.
-In some cases, an attorney may need to get a subpoena, forcing the release of the document.
+In some cases, an attorney may need to get a subpoena, forcing the release of this document.

 A truck accident attorney will also ensure the driver meets all of the qualifications required to drive a commercial vehicle, as described below.

 - Possess a valid commercial driver’s license

 - Be able to safely operate a vehicle